kakun45/xeniyas-Isochrone-front/README.md

 ```

 - how to run the frontend React
+- how to run the backend Express

 ```
 npm start  # to start React
+npx nodemon index.js # to start backend server for dev
 ```

 5. To see the server in action open your web browser and go to port 3000: